RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ### 4.2 Creating a Page for the Parts List

-The Mendix Studio has ready-made page templates for creating app pages such as dashboards, forms, lists, etc. You can use a page template and configure it accoording to your needs and design.
+The Mendix Studio has ready-made page templates for creating the app pages such as dashboards, forms, lists, etc. You can use a page template and configure it accoording to your needs and UI design.

 To create a page for displaying the parts list, follow these steps:

-1. In the **Events** section, go to **Page** > click **Select page** to select a page.
+1. In the **Events** section, go to **Page** > click **Select page**.
 2. In the **Select Page** pop-up window, click **New Page**.
 3. In the **Create new page** pop-up window, create a new page titled *Parts*, and choose a **Layout**.
 4. In the left pane, choose **Lists** > **List Default**, and click **Create**.
 A new page titled *Parts* will be created.

-## 5 Configuring UI Elements of a Page
+## 5 Configuring the UI Elements of Parts Page

-To configure the UI elements of a page, follow these steps:
+To configure the UI elements of *Parts* page, follow these steps:

-1. Go to the **Pages** window in Mendix Studio:
+1. Open the *Parts* page:
    * Click the **Pages** icon in the left menu bar and select **Parts**.

 2. Delete unnecessary UI elements: